 What is ACCESS Open Minds?

 Why is this sort of initiative important?
-Why research and evaluation?

 We have a lot of information and evidence about the problems related to youth mental health, but we don’t know nearly as much about what approaches work to best mental health needs, especially for youth in Canada.
 The research generated by ACCESS Open Minds aims to help to fill this gap in knowledge, so that future generations of Canadian youth will have better access to the right kinds of help.